Joxit/docker-registry-ui/examples/ui-as-standalone/README.md

 ./populate.sh
 ```

-You can add some credentials to access your registry wit `credentials.yml` docker-compose file.
+You can add some credentials to access your registry with `credentials.yml` docker-compose file.
 Credentials for this example are login: `registry` and password: `ui` using bcrypt.

 ```sh